sylvathle/FLARE/README.md

 /SIM/scoring/resDir dest_folder
 ```

-Sphere from where the source will be generated.
+Sphere from which the source will be generated.
 ```
 /SIM/scoring/radbeam 1500 mm
 ```